|What is Plasma Physics and |

 The understanding and use of plasmas is

 entering a Golden Age.
 Profound new insights into the behavior

 of solar and stellar phenomenon, exciting advances in fusion energy

 research and development, and the technological applications of

 plasmas will play an increasing role in 21st century science and

 research.
 The world your students are growing into will greatly benefit from evolving plasma-related technologies and new discoveries in the basic behavior of plasmas.

 what do plasma physicists do?

-Although most students can name three states of matter (solid, liquid, gas), relatively few know that a fourth state — the plasma state — exists and that it makes up almost all of the visible universe.
+Although most students can name three states of matter (solid, liquid, gas), relatively few know a fourth state — the plasma state — exists and it makes up almost all of the visible universe.
 Lightning, the aurora borealis and some forms of lighting (neon and fluorescent) are just three examples of plasma — a glowing ionized gas with unique behavior.
 Plasma physicists study how plasma behaves.
 Their research provides data that leads to new answers to old problems.